norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - select `other type of secret`
 - set the key/value pairs.
 This should be in the format of `ENVAR_NAME` `value`.
 For example, if I want an envar `BASH_DOG_ENVIRONMENT` with a value of `production` it would look like this:
 ![secrets manager](/secretsmanager.png)
+- name the secret something logical like `bash-dog/ecs-envars` and create it.

 6. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.